jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 > *"/proc is very special in that it is also a virtual filesystem.
 It's sometimes referred to as a process information pseudo-file system.
 It doesn't contain 'real' files but runtime system information (e.g. system memory, devices mounted, hardware configuration, etc).
 For this reason it can be regarded as a control and information centre for the kernel.
 In fact, quite a lot of system utilities are simply calls to files in this directory. [^120]"*

-  The /proc virtual filesystem provides
+  The /proc virtual filesystem provides...

+/dev/
+modprobe
+lsmod
+lspci
+lsusb

 ## single user mode